 Maintaining good site health is a critical step when securing sites, optimizing for search engines, and providing a good user experience to visitors.
-InMotion Central includes a site health monitor as part of the robust WordPress tool set.
+Platform InMotion’s Managed WordPress Hosting plans include a site health monitor as part of the robust WordPress tool set.
 It instantly goes through a checklist of performance and security tests on your sites and server environments.
 You can then review the results and make changes to improve the security and performance of your sites as needed.

-This can save you time since you can quickly review the health of multiple sites you are managing, right from InMotion Central.
+This can save you time since you can quickly review the health of multiple sites you are managing, right from Platform i.
 There’s no need to login to the Dashboard of each site individually, since you can see their site health at a glance.

 Accessing the Site Health Monitor